-In the above tests, the three distinctive information channels - usage, content, and structure - are provided to, and used in our system.
-In a second battery of tests we measured the effect of the individual information channels.
-We first compared three recommender systems, one using all channels, one using only usage and one using only content.
-We refer to our recommender using the three channels as Hybrid 123.
-For this comparison, we implemented an association rulebased usage recommender system as in the previous tests (referred to as Usage), as well as a web recommender system based purely on content similarity (referred to as Content).
+We first evaluated the performance of our system on the UofA CS web server dataset.
+Three distinctive information channels, usage, content, as well as structure, are provided to and used in our system, which is therefore referred to as Hybrid123.
+For the purpose of comparison, we also implemented an association rule-based usage recommender system (referred to as Usage), as well as a web recommender system purely based on content similarity (referred to as Content).
 The Usage system works as follows: an efficient association rule algorithm [5] is applied to the access logs to generate a set of rules.
 Whenever the pages in the antecedent of an rule have appeared in the user's current session, those pages in its consequence are recommended.
-For the Content system, all pages in the web site are extracted and grouped into clusters solely based on their textual content similarity, using a high-quality content clustering algorithm [18].
+For the Content system, all pages in the web site are extracted and grouped into clusters solely based on their textual content similarity, using a high-quality content clustering algorithm [16].
 If one or more pages in a cluster have been visited, the pages in the same clusters are selected to be recommended.
-The Recommendation Accuracy and Shortcut Gain of the three systems are depicted in Figure 6.
-In the experiment, we varied the Coverage to test the trend and consistency of the system quality.

-Fig. 6.
+Figure 3.
 Hybrid123, Usage, and Content.
-(A): Recommendation Accuracy (B): Shortcut Gain.
+(A): Recommendation Accuracy (B): Shortcut Gain